dangeng/visual_anagrams/readme.md

 ```
 python generate.py --name hinge.duck.rabbit --prompts "a duck" "a rabbit" --style "a water color of" --views identity square_hinge --num_samples 10 --num_inference_steps 30 --guidance_scale 10.0 --generate_1024
 ```

+## Failure Views

+We also implement views which fail, as discussed in our paper.
+These include:

+- `InnerCircleViewFailure`: Inner circle rotation with bilinear or nearest interpolation.
+- `BlurViewFailure`: Blurring, in an attempt to make hybrid images.
+- `WhiteBalanceViewFailure`: Very simple white balancing, in an attempt to recreate the "dress" illusion

+All of the above views fail because they change the statistics of the Gaussian noise.
+See paper for more details.

 ## Custom Views